majlindahaliti/DocApp/README.md

 ## UI/UX - Figma

 The app’s UI/UX design was created by me using Figma.
-The layout is clean and intuitive, with a focus on usability and aesthetics.
 Below there is a screenshot showing the design.

 <img width="1233" alt="Screenshot 2025-04-02 at 22 33 45" src="https://github.com/user-attachments/assets/00584364-1626-4be0-897b-61657c3f6ef0" />